-I’ve always considered that a good tennis coach should first understand his students (their motivation behind learning tennis) before actually teaching them.
-Only after that a coach can tailor the lesson plans according to his student’s needs.
+I’ve always considered that a good tennis coach should first understand their students (their motivation behind learning tennis) before actually teaching them.
+Only after that can a coach tailor the lesson plans according to their student’s needs.

 Read below the email that inspired me to write and share my “formula”:

 “Many of my younger (8-11yrs old) beginner students are not willing to follow some of my instructions.
 They seem to be more interested in fun and games than learning the correct strokes; how can I encourage them to be a little more serious about the game??
 (Jim)”

 It is normal for beginners (especially at ages 8-11) to be looking more for fun games than instructions; after all, the technical part is boring for them, the stroke repetition is not that… fun.
 Therefore, a tennis coach should prepare lesson plans that combine both the technical knowledge and fun to keep the kids interested in their tennis lessons.

 Below I would like to share my lesson plan formula that has proven to be very successful for many years in attracting and helping kids, as well as adults, to enjoy tennis and continue returning to my classes: